matt-harvey/sqloxx/README.rst

 under ``html`` and can be browsed by opening the following file in your web browser::

-	[project root]/html/index.html
+	html/index.html

-Almost all of the Doxygen markup is contained in the C++ headers; so an alternative source of information on the Jewel API, is simply to examine the headers directly.
+Almost all of the Doxygen markup is contained in the C++ headers; so an alternative source of information on the Sqloxx API, is simply to examine the headers directly.

 Other build targets